folkertdev/rust-rfcs/text/0000-labeled-match.md

 }
 ```

-This fall-through behavior is often considered unintuitive, to the point that in many C code bases, such fall-throughs are explicitly labeled to call attention to the fact that the fall-through is deliberate.
+This fall-through behavior is often considered unintuitive, to the point that in many C code bases, such fall-throughs are explicitly labeled with a comment to call attention to the fact that the fall-through is deliberate.

 But this feature is a part of C for a reason: the fall-through is a direct jump, which is often essential for good performance.